sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You must collect and maintain quality management data for measuring the effectiveness of a TRE.
+* - You should collect and maintain quality management data for measuring the effectiveness of a TRE.
   - Large amounts of data will be produced by elements within the TRE.
     These data should be analysed with reports and dashboards provided to guide TRE implementer’s improvements and provide re-assurance to data consumers and subjects.
-  - Mandatory
+  - Recommended
 ```

 **Electronic Quality Management System Application:** A software application or platform used to manage and automate quality management processes, including document control, corrective actions, audits, and performance tracking.